slspencer/slspencer-assignment1/README.md

 #### How to Submit the Challenge:
 ```
 The URL of the deployed application.
 The URL of the GitHub repository that contains your code.
 Give the repository a unique name and include aREADME fi le that describes the project.
 ```
+#### Authors
+Sue Spencer

+#### License
+Use restricted to Vanderbilt University 'Full Stack Developer Bootcamp' students, staff, and administrators